-- Breastfeeding mothers frequently require treatment with drugs. - There are few contraindications to breast feeding.

-Radionucleofides an affect buby's thyroid. - Some mothers may self-medicate with over-thecounter medications, nutritional supplements and herbal medicines.
+- Breastfeeding mothers frequently require treatment with drugs. - There are few contraindications to breast feeding. - Some mothers may self-medicate with over-thecounter medications, nutritional supplements and herbal medicines.

 Nursing mothers need advice about safe drug use during lactation to protect the infant from drug-related adverse effects, and to allow necessary maternal treatment.